+'''

+TOOLS

+'''
-name Execution: $(i \times x - - j \times x)$

-Perform the machine code sequence that was generated following ; CODE.
+name Execution: $(i \times x - - j \times x)$ Perform the machine code sequence that was generated following ; CODE.
 See: 6.1.1250 DOES>, A.15.6.2.0470 ; CODE.

-15.6.2.0702 AHEAD

-Compilation: (C: -- orig)

-Put the location of a new unresolved forward reference orig onto the control flow stack.
+15.6.2.0702 TOOLS EXT AHEAD Interpretation: Interpretation semantics for this word are undefined.
+Compilation: (C: -- orig) Put the location of a new unresolved forward reference orig onto the control flow stack.
 Append the run-time semantics given below to the current definition.
 The semantics are incomplete until orig is resolved (e.g., by THEN).

-Run-time: ( -- )

-Continue execution at the location specified by the resolution of orig.

-15.6.2.0740 ASSEMBLER TOOLS EXT

-Replace the first word list in the search order with the ASSEMBLER word list.
+Run-time: ( -- ) Continue execution at the location specified by the resolution of orig.
+15.6.2.0740 ASSEMBLER TOOLS EXT ( -- ) Replace the first word list in the search order with the ASSEMBLER word list.
 See: 16 The optional Search-Order word set.

-15.6.2.0830 BYE ( ) TOOLS EXT Return control to the host operating system, if any.
-15.6.2.0930 CODE ("{ spaces } name " ) TOOLS EXT Skip leading space delimiters.
+15.6.2.0830 BYE TOOLS EXT (--)Return control to the host operating system, if any.
+15.6.2.0930 CODE TOOLS EXT ( ( spaces) name - )Skip leading space delimiters.
 Parse name delimited by a space.
-Create a definition for name , called a "code definition", with the execution semantics defined below.
-Subsequent characters in the parse area typically represent source language, usually some form of assembly language.
-Those cha an implementation-defined manner, generating the correspondi process continues, refilling the input buffer as needed, until an ending sequence is processed. racters are processed in ing machine code.
-The - name Execution: $(i \times x - - j \times x)$

-Execute the machine code sequence that was generated following CODE.
+Create a definition for name, called a "code definition", with the execution semantics defined below.
+Subsequent characters in the parse area typically represent source code in a programming language, usually some form of assembly language.
+Those characters are processed in an implementation-defined manner, generating the corresponding machine code.
+The process continues, refilling the input buffer as needed, until an implementation-defined ending sequence is processed. name Execution: $(i \times x - - j \times x)$ Execute the machine code sequence that was generated following CODE.
 See: 3.4.1 Parsing, A.15.6.2.0930 CODE.

-15.6.2.1015CS-PICK"c-s-pick"Interpretation:Interpretation semantics for this word are undefined.

-Execution: (C: $dest_u \dots orig_0 | dest_0 - dest_u \dots orig_0 | dest_0 dest_u$ ) (S: u - )
+15.6.2.1015 "c-s-pick" TOOLS EXT CS-PICK Interpretation: Interpretation semantics for this word are undefined.
+Execution: (C: $dest_u$ ... $orig_0 | dest_0 - - dest_u$ ... $orig_0 | dest_0 dest_u$ ) (S: u - -) Remove u.

-Remove u.
 Copy $dest_u$ to the top of the control-flow stack.
 An ambiguous condition exists if there are less than u+1 items, each of which shall be an orig or dest, on the control-flow stack before CS-PICK is executed.